Biology definition of organism: a living thing that has an organized structure, can react to stimuli, reproduce, grow, adapt, and maintain homeostasis

 The term organism comes from the Greek organon, meaning “instrument”.
 Synonyms: life form; living thing; living being.

 An organism is defined as an entity with life.
 Both living things and non-living things are basically made up of molecules.
 However, a living thing can be identified from an inanimate object by their distinctive characteristics.
-For example, an organism is made up of an organized structure.
+For example, an organism is made up of one or more cells.
 This structure is made up of molecules that are biologically produced and naturally occurring.
 Such molecules are termed biomolecules.
-Examples are amino acids, proteins, nucleic acids, lipids, and carbohydrates.
+Examples are proteins, nucleic acids, lipids, and carbohydrates.
 These biomolecules can organize into complex particles, which in turn, can form subcellular structures.
 These subcellular structures are contained within a cell.
 The cell is regarded as the fundamental biological unit as every living thing is made up of at least one cell.

 One of the most important subcellular components of a cell is the chromosome.
 The chromosome bears the genetic material.
 In bacteria and archaea, the chromosome is a circular strand of DNA.
 In humans and other higher forms of organisms, it is a threadlike, linear strand of DNA.